joshlong-attic/vibesafe4j/README.md

 # vibesafe4j

-this is inpsired by the amazing https://github.com/julep-ai/vibesafe/ project.
+This project is inspired by the amazing [Vibesafe](https://github.com/julep-ai/vibesafe/) project.

-The general usage is straightforward.
 Given the following interface:

 ```java